Tax Strategyintermediate25 min read

 Not Tracking Amazon FBA Inventory Locations

 Amazon distributes your inventory across multiple fulfillment centers.
 Each state with your inventory creates physical nexus.
 If you use FBA, you likely have nexus in many more states than you realize.
+Amazon provides an Inventory Event Detail report that shows where your inventory is stored.

 Ignoring Economic Nexus Thresholds